sez11a/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ### Knowledge Base Display Portlet [](id=lp-6-1-ugen04-knowledge-base-display-portlet-0)

-The Knowledge Base app actually consists of four portlets that can be placed on site pages as well as one that adds a page to the control panel.
+The Knowledge Base app actually consists of four portlets that can be placed on site pages as well as one that adds a page to the Control Panel.
 The four portlets that can be placed on a page are Knowledge Base (Display), Knowledge Base Search, Knowledge Base Article and Knowledge Base Section.
-When placed on a page, the Knowledge Base display portlet presents many of the same options to an administrator that are available from the Knowledge Base page of the control panel.
+When placed on a page, the Knowledge Base display portlet presents many of the same options to an administrator that are available from the Knowledge Base page of the Control Panel.

 ![Figure 12.12: Knowledge Base Display Portlet](../../images/liferay-collaboration-kb-display-portlet.png)